krishnadev-b/mortgage-rate-analyzer/README.md

 For questions or feedback, contact the project maintainer:

-- Name: Your Name
+- Name: Sai Krishna
-- Email: your.email@example.com
+- Email: krishnachowdary963@gmail.com
-- GitHub: yourusername
+- GitHub: krishnadev-b

 Feel free to open an issue on GitHub if you encounter bugs or have suggestions.